What is Ethereum?

 In other words, ERC20 tokens are designed to be fungible.
 This aspect of fungibility allows the tokens to be traded back and forth, much the way dollars can be traded for dollars, or euros can be traded for other euros.

 Zooming out, the creation of the ERC20 standard was really an important piece of infrastructure because it allows cryptocurrency projects to interoperate in a sense.
-For example, the 0x Protocol, which was built according to the ERC20 standards, is being used to build decentralized exchanges, which will allow other ERC20 token projects to exchange tokens and other forms of value.
+For example, the 0x Protocol, which was built according to the ERC20 standards, is building decentralized exchanges, which will allow other ERC20 token projects to exchange tokens and other forms of value.

 Besides the infrastructure layer, the ERC20 standard also means that individual token projects can build independent token economies.